IceMetalPunk/Sniders/Readme.txt

 4) Monthly Statement
 	a.
 Range: end at last Sunday of month, begin at previous end
-	a.
+	b.
 Print a summary of all customers' nonzero balances for range
-	b.
+	c.
 For each customer
 		i.
 The statement should list all invoice totals for the range and their opening and closing balance ii.
 Update opening balance